Report Filter

 This plan will enable the Agency to align workforce requirements with business needs to fulfill the mission of the Agency, identify gaps between competencies the workforce currently possesses and future competency requirements, identify and implement gap reduction strategies, implement organization restructuring to meet business needs and identify and overcome internal and external barriers to accomplishing strategic workforce goals.

-The Agency has expanded services to a continually increasing number of customers, even with facing increased employee turnover and retention issues and greatly diminished resources.
-Federal and state funding in the past has directly impacted staffing availability resulting in a major impact relative to retention of Agency employees.
+The Agency has key services that are required to respond to a continually increasing number of customers, even with facing increased employee turnover and retention issues and greatly diminished resources.
+Federal and state funding in the past has impacted staffing availability resulting in a major impact relative to retention of Agency employees.
 It has also caused significant salary compression which, over time, has compounded the loss of experienced long-term employees who leave the Agency for more lucrative employment elsewhere.
 In general, allocations for technology, staff training, and salaries have fallen far behind the pace of the rising costs of doing business in the Commonwealth.

 Staffing